TEDxAuckland/tedx-auckland-site/src/_posts/2018-10-15-the-speaker-curation-process.md

 ##### One of the most commonly asked questions posed to us at TEDxAuckland is *“how do you select your speakers?”*.

-Based on the many random pitches we got only 3 days before the event, it occurred to me that a lot of people had the wrong idea about how much work was involved.
+Based on the many random pitches we received only 3 days before the event, it occurred to me that a lot of people had the wrong idea about how much work was involved.
 And I don’t blame them, especially because the answer is more complicated than many people would think.

 Now, with the 2018 event wrapped, I’d like to try explaining it.